Tomnowell/newsite/_posts/cybersec/THM/LogAnalysis/2023-11-25-THM-Intro-To-Log-Analysis.md

 </details>

+---

-*Q4: What is the complete timestamp of the entry where 110.122.65.76 accessed /login.php?*
+**Q4: What is the complete timestamp of the entry where 110.122.65.76 accessed /login.php?**

-> This command returns just one log entry - the timestamp is the answer!
+*This command returns just one log entry - the timestamp is the answer!*

 ```bash
 grep "/login.php" apache.log | grep "110.122.65.76"